British Indian Ocean Territory

+Mauritius claimed that the British government separated the Chagos Archipelago from Mauritius, creating a new colony, the British Indian Ocean Territory (BIOT).
+However, this was disputed by the United Kingdom, who said that the Chagos Islands had no historical or cultural ties to Mauritius, and that they were only governed during the colonial period from Mauritius (2191 km or 1361 miles away) as an administrative convenience.
+Mauritius further claimed that to avoid accountability to the United Nations for its continued colonial rule, the UK falsely claimed that the Chagos had no permanent population.

 The only inhabitants are British and United States military personnel, and associated contractors, who collectively number around 3,000 (2018 figures).
 The forced removal of Chagossians from the Chagos Archipelago occurred between 1968 and 1973.
-The Chagossians, then numbering about 2,000 people, were expelled by the UK government to Mauritius and Seychelles in order to construct the military base.
-Today, the exiled Chagossians are still trying to return, saying that the forced expulsion and dispossession was unlawful, but the UK government has repeatedly denied them the right of return.
-The islands are off-limits to Chagossians, casual tourists, and the media.
+The Chagossians, then numbering about 2,000 people, were expelled by the British government to Mauritius and Seychelles, even from the outlying islands far away from the military base on Diego Garcia.
+Today, the Chagossians are still trying to return, but the British government has repeatedly denied them the right of return despite calls from numerous human rights organisations to let them.
+The islands are off-limits to Chagossians, tourists, and the media.

-Since the 1980s, the Government of Mauritius has sought to regain control over the Chagos Archipelago, which was separated from the then Crown Colony of Mauritius by the UK in 1965 to form the British Indian Ocean Territory.
+Since the 1980s, the Government of Mauritius sought to gain control over the Chagos Archipelago, which was separated from the then Crown Colony of Mauritius by the UK in 1965 to form the British Indian Ocean Territory.
 A February 2019 advisory opinion of the International Court of Justice called for the islands to be given to Mauritius.
-Since this, the United Nations General Assembly and the International Tribunal for the Law of the Sea have reached similar decisions.
-On 3 November 2022, it was announced that the UK and Mauritius had decided to begin negotiations on sovereignty over the British Indian Ocean Territory, taking into account the international legal proceedings.
+Afterward, both the United Nations General Assembly and the International Tribunal for the Law of the Sea reached similar decisions.
+Negotiations between the UK and Mauritius began in November 2022, and culminated in an October 2024 understanding that the UK would cede the territory to Mauritius for possible resettlement while retaining the joint US-UK military base on Diego Garcia.
+However, newly elected Mauritian prime minister Navin Ramgoolam rejected the proposed agreement and asked for talks to reopen in December 2024.
+Following resumed negotiations a treaty was signed on 22 May 2025 that will formally transfer the sovereignty of the territory to Mauritius once it comes into effect, while the Diego Garcia military base remains under British control during a 99-year lease.
+The UK government expects the treaty to be ratified sometime in 2026.